 Against my better judgment I accepted that invitation after which came a bombardment of messages trying to sell me something.
 We are up to seven now.
 I have not responded to any of them but that has not stopped them from coming.
 The only reason I have not unlinked this person is I’m running my own little experiment, curious how much longer this will go on before it stops.
 The last message read: “I was curious to know specifically what kinds of services you offer?”
 Which brings me to my next point.

 Do your homework

 If you really want to know me or find something that I might be interested in buying, do your homework.
 Take a moment to figure out if whatever you are selling can solve a problem I might have.
 Read one of my blog posts.
 Do something to show me you care.
 Don’t ask me if I need help with my social media or content when that is one of the services I offer.

 I reached out to someone the other day with the express purpose of wanting to sell them, but before I did that, I did my homework.
 I found an article that had cited them.
 It was a point of connection, after which I suggested how what I was offering would be useful to them.
 I didn’t bait them on the pretense that I wanted to be their friend (not that I wouldn’t want to).
 I was honest.

 I got an immediate response.
 I don’t know whether I will get the business, but at the very least I showed I cared enough to do a little homework.

-A platform like LinkedIn is such a gift.
-It affords us so many great tools to connect, to stay connected, to build our networks, find jobs and stay on top of our industry – even at eleven o’clock at night when we are in our pajamas.
+A platform like LinkedIn is such a gift, more so now than ever as we adapt to new ways of working remotely.
+It affords us so many great tools to connect, to stay connected, to build our networks, find jobs, and stay on top of our industry – even as we work from home in our day pajamas.
 It’s one of the reasons I have clients as far away as Singapore.
 But just because it’s powered by artificial intelligence, does not mean we should act like we are.